searls/jasmine-maven-plugin/README.markdown

 Executing any Maven lifecycle phase after prepare-package will show off everything this plugin has to give.
 However, the results will only be useful once you've added some JavaScript and specs.
 Details follow:

 ###src/main/javascript
-Store your project's JavaScript (i.e. `ninja.js`) and dependencies (i.e. `lib/prototype.js`) in `src/main/javsacript`.
+By default, the plugin expects to find your JavaScript sources  (i.e. `ninja.js`) and dependencies (i.e. `lib/prototype.js`) in `src/main/javascript`.
+However, for most existing projects, it will make more sense to specify where your JS sources are in `src/main/webapp` and forego the packageResource goal (see "Supporting WTP" below for an example).

 ###src/test/javascript
 Store your Jasmine specs (i.e. `ninjaSpec.js`) in `src/test/javascript`.
 No need to create an HTML spec runner, one will be generated and executed for you by the **jasmine:test** goal!

 Example test Output
 -------------------
-jasmine-maven-plugin halts on spec failures (unless haltOnFailure is set to false).
-An example of some failure output follows:
+jasmine-maven-plugin behaves just like maven-surefire-plugin and will fail the build on spec failures (unless haltOnFailure is set to false).

+An example of some failing output follows:

     -------------------------------------------------------
      J A S M I N E   T E S T S